Kathy Hochul: Immigration

 In 2023, Hochul advocated that the federal government expedite work permits to migrants to address a surge of immigration to New York, writing to President Joe Biden, "For me, the answer to these two crises—a humanitarian crisis and our workforce crisis—is so crystal clear and common sense.
 Let them get the work authorizations; let them work; legally, let them work."

 On February 12, 2025, U.S. Attorney General Pam Bondi announced that the Department of Justice was suing Hochul and other New York officials, such as Letitia James, over their handling of immigration issues.
+On April 16, 2026, the Associated Press reported that New York would lose nearly $73 million for refusing to revoke over 33,000 commercial driver's licenses flagged by the Department of Transportation.

 Trade

 On September 17, 2011, Robert J. McCarthy noted that Hochul and her election opponent Jack Davis both opposed free trade.
 "We saw what happened with NAFTA; the promises never materialized", Hochul said of the North American Free Trade Agreement.
 "If I have to stand up to my own party on this, I'm willing to do so."
 She opposed new free trade agreements then under consideration, saying, "We don't need to look any further than Western New York to see that these policies do not work."
 She believes that free trade agreements such as NAFTA and CAFTA have suppressed U.S. wages and benefits and caused job loss in the United States.

+Hochul has vocally opposed tariffs imposed during Donald Trump's second term, especially those directed at Canada.
+She said the tariffs amount to a 21% tax on imported goods and cost New York families $4,200 a year while reducing Canadian tourism by 400,000 visitors from 2024 to 2025.
+In April 2025, New York and 11 other states sued the federal government to block the tariffs.
+On June 16, Hochul and other Northeastern governors convened with five Canadian premiers in Boston to discuss the impact of Trump's tariffs on their economies.
+Hochul stressed the need for U.S. governors and Canadian premiers to work together and forge new alliances against Trump's tariffs, to ensure economic growth for both countries.

+On June 29, 2026, Hochul announced a $30 million state relief program aimed at insulating New York farmers from the effects of federal tariffs.